 The only disagreement seems to be over which iPhone 13 models will sport the new ultra-wide lens.
 Kuo says the upgrade will be limited to the two iPhone 13 Pro models, while Barclays analysts and well-known tech tipster Ross Young claim all four iPhones will get the tech.

-One final addition could be the inclusion of LiDAR sensors on the iPhone 13 and 13 mini, rather than just the Pro models.
-That's according to sources speaking to DigiTimes, at least, who say all 2021 iPhones will include the advanced sensor.
-New stabilisation tech is expected to reduce camera shake, too.
+One final addition could be the inclusion of LiDAR sensors on the iPhone 13 and 13 mini, as well as the Pro models.
+A June 2021 investor note by Wedbush claims all 2021 iPhones will include the advanced sensor.

-An enhanced portrait mode is on the cards, leveraging these LiDAR sensors, according to sources speaking to YouTube channel EverythingApplePro.
-If more models feature these LiDAR sensors, we could see better portraits come to every phone in the range.
+Apparently, an enhanced portrait mode is on the cards, leveraging these LiDAR sensors, according to sources speaking to YouTube channel EverythingApplePro.
+If more models feature LiDAR sensors, we could see better portraits come to every phone in the range.

 Lastly, the iPhone 13 could be in line for Time-of-Flight (ToF) selfie cameras, which use AI to recognise faces and track gestures.
 That could see the iPhone 13 offer touch-free navigation.
 However, Google offered (but later abandoned) similar gesture tech when it released the Pixel 4 – could Apple make the same mistake?
 We'll have to wait and see.